Super Weekend for Holiday Fairs, Bazaars, Open Houses

 as the area hosted so many holiday events that even the most active of the

 season’s shoppers struggled to keep up.
-Many local churches held their annual fairs and

-highlighted by a lobster roll and chowder lunch.
 There were tree lightings and sightings of Santa Claus from

 Little Compton to Tiverton.
 Carolers led by Phoebe Simmons added merriment to